biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

             are considered to be invalid.
     -   public final static String cleanSequence(String) - this method
         replaces any invalid character in sequence with '-'.
+-   Added more test cases when invalid input are given to properties generating methods.
+    -   Adjusted methods to handle such cases.
+    -   If input protein sequence is null, a null exception will be thrown.

 Skype call notes
 ----------------